Lucas Luggage is a brand that sells affordable luggage.

 So, if you are in the market for something that won’t empty your wallet, then these suitcases are worth a look.

-They have a pretty wide range of suitcases to choose from, including both softshells and hardshells.
-As well as a few other types of bags, which we won’t really talk about in this review.
+They have a wide range of suitcases to choose from, including both softshells and hardshells.

 Below I will go over the quality of these suitcases, in an attempt to answer the age-old question – does a low price tag necessarily mean low quality?